als429/testing-stuffs-presentation/PRESENTME.md

 ## So, what do you want to know?

-## We're giving free advice here.
-And our cheapest hourly rate is $200/hour, so use us while we're $0!!!
+## We're giving free advice here!
+We're expensive, so use us while we're $0!!!

 <br />
 <br />